 The theme is standard by now: 4K Ultra HD TVs were in sharp focus at CES 2013.
 Panasonic, Sony, Samsung...you name it, a TV maker announced a screen with 3,840 x 2,160 resolution (or there abouts).

-But tucked away on a side wall at its floor space, Sharp showed off something with double the resolution: an 8K LED TV measuring 85 inches.
+But tucked away on a side wall at its floor space, Sharp showed off something with four times the resolution: an 8K LED TV measuring 85 inches.

 The TV is just a prototype but its imagery is spectacular.
 With a resolution of 7,680 x 4,320, clips of children jumping off a bridge into a river below and a train steaming out of a platform looked so real, they almost looked fake.

 And though 4K is as fresh a product as it gets, we might see 8K TVs coming consumers' way in the not too distant future: Mark Viken, vice president of marketing at Sharp, told TechRadar that production for the screen is about four years down the road.

 TechRadar bumped into Viken at Sharp's CES area and not only did the VP give us a production timeframe for the screens, he bestowed some insight into the company's thinking around 8K.

 "It shows the technology that Sharp is capable of," he said.
 Sharp, he noted, developed the 8K tech with NHK, the Japanese Broadcasting Corporation.

 But are super high-res screens something consumers are clamoring to own?

 "I don't know if it's something people are asking for, but when people see it, they're amazed by it."